Assessment & training

 You will have a dedicated Assessing Social Worker, who will work with you to complete what is called a 'Form 5'.
 This is the main part of the assessment.
-Your Assessing Social Worker will visit you (please see notes below on arrangements for assessing during the pandemic) several times to get to know you, your family, your home and your experiences, to make sure you can offer a child security, stability and safety.
+Your Assessing Social Worker will visit you several times to get to know you, your family, your home and your experiences, to make sure you can offer a child security, stability and safety.
 The assessment can sometimes feel quite intrusive, as we will cover personal subjects including your own childhood, your relationships with your family, as well as discussing any significant ex partners.
 There are also additional checks we have to do as part of the assessment process, to make sure you can safely look after a child.
 These include:

 - Disclosure and Barring Service (Police check)

 - A SSAFA check (Soldier, Sailors, Airmen and Families Association) if you have served in the Armed Forces

 - A certificate of good conduct or similar – if you have lived abroad for more than 90 days.

 - Employment checks

 - Ofsted check if you are or have been a registered childminder

 - An education reference from your child’s school (if you have children of school age)

 - A reference from anyone you have parented with, such as an ex-partner.
 We are mindful that this is not always comfortable but in practice this rarely presents any difficulties.
 You can speak to your social worker completing your assessment if you have particular concerns about this.